-Jacob provides advice and representation in the fields of criminal law, international law, public law and actions against the police.
+Jacob is a former Judicial Assistant at the Supreme Court with a background in international law and human rights.
+Jacob provides advice and representation in the fields of criminal law, international human rights law, public International law and actions against the police.

 Represented the defendant in a month long trial charged under s.5 Terrorism Act 2006 in respect of alleged assistance given to British fighters travelling to Syria.
 Jacob was led by Rajiv Menon QC of Garden Court Chambers.

-R v Shaukat Court of Appeal Criminal Division
+R v AS Court of Appeal Criminal Division

 Led by Rajiv Menon QC.
 First sentence appeals before the Lord Chief Justice concerning section 5 of the Terrorism Act 2006 following the guideline judgment in Kahar & Ors: R v Abdallah & Ors 1 Cr.
 App.
 R. (S.) 29.